Bank Account

 What is the SEPA?

 SEPA stands for Single Euro Payments Area and is an agreement made by the European Union that came into effect on February 1, 2014.
-It means that there will no longer be any difference between domestic and cross-border euro payments within Europe.
-Ultimately, you or your business will start using your IBAN rather than your normal account number.
+This means that there will no longer be any difference between domestic and cross-border euro payments in Europe.
+Ultimately, you or your business will use your IBAN rather than your standard account number.

 What is my IBAN?